puzzle/ansible-training/content/en/docs/03/_index.en.md

 sectionnumber: 3
 ---

-In this lab we’ll continue with our environment setup from [Lab 1](../lab-01) and learn how to run ad hoc commands.
+In this lab we’ll continue with our environment setup from [Chapter 1](../01) and learn how to run ad hoc commands.

 ### Task 1